divvun/libdivvun/README.md

 ## More complex grammarchecker.cg3 rules (spanning over several words)

-The error is considered to have a central part and one or more less central parts.
+The error is considered to have a central part and one or more less central parts (parts here being CG cohorts).

+The central part needs the error tag, e.g. `&real-hallan` in the above simple example.

+If there are several different ways of correcting an error, you may also need to add "co-error tags" to the non-central parts to disambiguate the replacements – see the below section on [Alternative suggestions for complex errors altering different parts of the error](#orgb76a5c9) for details on this.

-The less central parts need the `COERROR` tag (without numbering) if all parts are to be underlined as one error.
+The non-central parts need to be referred to by a relation named `LEFT` or `RIGHT` or `DELETE` from the central part, if all all parts are to be underlined as one error.
 The words can be adjacent.
 If there are words in between that are not part of the error, they are still underlined.

 In the first line of the following example only "soaitá" and "boađán" are part of the error and are underlined.
 However, if "mun" ("I") is inserted in between then it is also underlined.

     Mun soaitá boađán. `Maybe I come.'
     Soaitá mun boađán. `Maybe I come.'